huler/backend-challenge/setup.md

 2. The golang code that will serve any api requests
 3. The React client application.

-We would suggest that you set the infrastructure up first, and then configure the React application.

 ## AWS installation instructions

 In order to set-up the application on AWS.